 Continuous wave and modelocked femtosecond novel bulk glass lasers operating around 2000 nm

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.